 If you use graphite and draw a subject with very dark values, vellum will work well for you.

-The smooth might be a better choice if you are drawing something with light values (like an infant).
+The smooth might be a better choice if you draw something with light values (like an infant).

 Strathmore Bristol Smooth Paper Review Pros And Cons